jhowpaes/blog/README.md

 ```
 **:warning:Note:warning:**<br>
-**A database was added to the utils folder.
+A database populated in the utils folder has been added.
-To add, run the yarn develop command once and then in the tmp folder remove the data.db file and add it from the utils folder.**
+To add, run the yarn develop command once and then in the tmp folder remove the data.db file and add it from the utils folder.

 # Mobile